23-30-Year-Olds Are Not Millennials; Introducing Generation S

 - Information and analytics to be easily accessible

-- Technology to be pervasive, in fact they will likely not even think about it as technology just as the Baby Boomers didn’t think about the TV as technology
+- Technology to be pervasive, in fact, they will likely not even think about it as technology just as the Baby Boomers didn’t think about the TV as a technology

 - Digital assistants, gaming, and immersive technologies will be part of their home and work experiences

-- A high degree of customization by mixing and mashing services, rather that customized business processes and code
+- A high degree of customization by mixing and mashing services, rather than customized business processes and code

 Further, Gen S individuals won’t wait for their businesses or employers to provide these services; they will just find a way to procure it for themselves, which could introduce additional security, corporate privacy, information integrity, and integration (data and services) challenges.
 As the market recovers and becomes more competitive, they will look to organizations who have mastered the art of digital transformation, and who can offer them services in the midst of national emergencies so that they can continue going about their lives as normally as possible.